-I, as the parent/guardian ofSchools and its employees, representatives and au photograph, interview and record my child and his other electronic, digital and printed media.
-I also give photos or recordings of any type to news media out and television stations. athorized media organizations permission to her likeness for use in audio, video, film or Knox County Schools permission to release
+as the parent/guardian of

-I understand that neither Knox County Schools nor be compensated for such rights.
-I am also aware the for my child's participation, and I waive any right to it at I will not receive monetary compensation
+nderstand that neither Knox County Schools nor the news media has any obligation to use or compensated for such rights.
+I am also aware that I will not receive monetary compensation my child's participation, and I waive any right to inspect or approve final use of materials.

-I agree to release and hold harmless Knox County Sassignees from any liability or claims of damage, kn
+gree to release and hold harmless Knox County Schools, its staff, the Board of Education and signees from any liability or claims of damage, known or unknown, related to such use.

-Please note if you opt out of the media release form included in yearbook and classroom publications as notify the district otherwise.
-Additionally, if at any tin may contact the Office of Public Affairs at 865-594- recordings of your child will remain part of the district part of directory information unless you ne you wish to withdraw your consent, you 1905; however, any prior photos or
+lease note if you opt out of the media release form, your child's photograph will still be cluded in yearbook and classroom publications as part of directory information unless you tify the district otherwise.
+Additionally, if at any time you wish to withdraw your consent, you ay contact the Office of Public Affairs at 865-594-1905; however, any prior photos or cordings of your child will remain part of the district's archive.

-Name of child's school:
+ame of child's school:

-Parent/legal guardian:(Print)
+rent/legal guardian:rint)

-(Signature)
+ignature)

-Date:
+ate:

-PA-100 (06/17)
+n-100 (06/17)